AleksandroSN/nodejs2021Q4-service/README.md

 email : `admin@admin.com` <br>
 password: `root` <br>

-To work with the program in docker, use the next flow:
+To work with the pgAdmin in docker, use the next flow:

-1. Authorization
+1. Authorization (admin@admin.com / root)
 2. Add new server

    - Enter anything connection name